abenga/valagtk3tutorial/content/chapter-04-moving-on/04-moving-on.md

 are described using error domains, a type of enumerated value, but errors themselves are not enumerated types.

-Vala has built in support for Unicode strings, via the fundamental `string` type.
+Vala has built in support for Unicode **strings**, via the fundamental `string` type.
 This is the only fundamental type that is a reference type.
 Like other fundamental types, it can be instantiated with a literal expression.
 Strings are UTF-8 encoded which means that they cannot be accessed like character arrays in C since it is not guaranteed that each Unicode character will be stored in just